 Water and sewerage acts, regulations and standards

-The Water Industry Act 2012 and its associated regulations provide a legislative framework to ensure that South Australian consumers have safe, reliable and quality water supplies, sewerage services and installations.
-The Act helps plan water supply and demand and provides guidance for the water industry through:
+The Water Industry Act 2012 and its associated regulations provide a legislative framework to ensure that South Australian consumers have safe and reliable water and sewerage services and installations.
+The Act helps plan water supply and demand, and provides guidance for the water industry through:

 - price regulation

 - regulating customer service standards